open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 ### Spring support

-Autoconfiguration is natively supported by Springboot applications.
+Autoconfiguration is natively supported by Spring Boot applications.
 To enable these features in "vanilla" use `@EnableOpenTelemetry` to complete a component scan of this package.